Alfresco/acs-deployment/README.md

 activemq, ...) into individual charts hosted on a new repository.
 That decision introduces some breaking changes like resource renaming and values structure modifications.
-For that reason we chose to bump to a new major version to capture the fact upgrades can be problematic and one sould prefer deploying new versuion to a new namespace rather than attempting upgrades.
+For that reason we chose to bump to a new major version to capture the fact upgrades can be problematic and one should prefer deploying new version to a new namespace rather than attempting upgrades.

 > Deploying to new namespace is always the preferred way of upgrading ACS as we
 > do not test charts for upgrade scenarios (even with previous versions)